09 May Luxury Car Sales Tips: Maintaining Your Car’s Value

 Get regular tune-ups

 Small mechanical problems will often turn into larger ones if left unchecked.
-Besides saving you the cost of some larger repairs, a car with a history of regular tune-ups and little to know engine problems will always sell for more.
+Besides saving you the cost of some larger repairs, a car with a history of regular tune-ups and little to no engine problems will always sell for more.

 Wash and Wax a few times per year